 The quick-release leash is the recommended choice when you go river paddling or river running.
 Typically worn around the waist as a belt, this allows more support for you on white water, and it is easier to detach yourself from your board in case of an emergency.
 Since it is typically worn around the waist, you can also use this type of leash on other forms of paddleboarding if you have leg problems.

-While these are the most common types, there are also the semi-coiled leashes, which are a combination of the straight and coiled leash.
+While these are the most common types, there are also semi-coiled leashes, which are a combination of straight and coiled leashes.
 This is good if you want to have an all-around leash to use on flatwater and surfing.

 Factors to Consider in Buying SUP Leashes

-The most common materials most SUP leashes are made from polyurethane, a durable plastic polymer used in most cords.
+The most common material for most SUP leashes is made from polyurethane, a durable plastic polymer used in most cords.
 Neoprene is a waterproof synthetic rubber and is found in most padded cuffs.
 The material is very soft and comfortable to use, reducing bruising and chafing if worn for an extended period.